History of Carson Wentz in Timeline

 Carson Wentz

-Carson Wentz is an American football quarterback.
-He achieved college success at North Dakota State, leading the Bison to two consecutive NCAA FCS national championships.
+Carson Wentz is an American professional football quarterback currently playing for the Minnesota Vikings.
+He achieved significant success in college, leading the North Dakota State Bison to two consecutive NCAA FCS national championships.
 His performance led to him being drafted second overall by the Philadelphia Eagles in the 2016 NFL draft.
-This made him the highest drafted player from the FCS division.
+This selection made him the highest-drafted player from the FCS level, marking a significant achievement in his football career.

 December 30, 1992: Carson Wentz Born